 Just before dawn the knife fell, but in his hand, not hers.
 She could feel his blade rasp against bone and sinew, as hers had on his.
 Pale daylight was breaking across the sodden eaves of the house before her body twitched for the last time.
 He fell forwards and vanished into her entrails, swallowed up like an ox in quicksand.
 As it did so the image blurred into a conscious vision of rain.

 Catherine stood up.
 The house was holding its breath.
 She opened the door.

 Everyone was there, staring at her with an identical expression, neutral and utterly knowing.
 At the front stood Shebah.

 “That was too much, dearie,” Shebah said.
 “Share and share alike, but…”

 Catherine nodded.
 Even dreams could be common property.
-From each according to her needs, to each according to her wants: but nobody, it seemed, wanted any part of her awful and uncoagulated memories.
+From each according to her needs, to each according to her wants: but nobody, it seemed, wanted any part of her awful, shifting uncoagulated memories.
 She scanned the faces again, unable to blame them.
-Pity: she had liked Beth, would have enjoyed the chance to get to know her better or talk about her with others in the rainy afternoons, maybe – in time – find out from whose life she had sprung.
+Pity: she had liked Beth, would have liked to get to know her or talk about her with others in the rainy afternoons, maybe – in time – find out from whose life she had sprung.
 Three nights of safety were in the circumstances all she had a right to expect.
 She nodded again, then turned back into the room.